-Below is a description of an evolving process that I use, and that I have explored with many others preparing for an ibogaine experience.
-There are a few distinct steps.
-These are consecutive, each one building on the one before it.
-The idea here is very general, a guide to an inner process that can unfold over hours or weeks.
-If you chose to try this path, it can be helpful to take your time to meditate on each step rather than treating this like a checklist.
+There are a few distinct and consecutive steps involved here, each one building on the one before it.
+However, the idea here is still somehow general, a guide to an inner process that can unfold over hours or weeks.
+If you chose to incorporate these ideas, it can be helpful to take some time to meditate on each step rather than treating this like a checklist.

-Ritual Touch: This process has elements of a ritual no matter how you approach it.
-However, there are some additional suggestions that I’ll make to ritualize these steps further, either for symbolic or sensual effect.
+Ritual Touch: Following this process will have some elements of ritual no matter how you approach it.
+However, there are some additional suggestions that I’ll offer that you can use to ritualize these steps further, either for symbolic or sensual effect.
 These are creative additions, so if you find your own inspiration to expand and evolve these suggestions, I encourage you to follow it!

 Step 1: Reflect on Your Personal Values

-Make a list, and then select the top five things.
-You might value more things, but these are your top priorities.
-You may feel out of alignment with some of these core values, but you don’t need to take an inventory of your failings here.
+You might have a long list, but next select the top five, which represent core values that move your life.
+You may feel out of alignment with some of these things, but this isn’t an inventory of your shortcomings.
 The purpose of this first step is to identify your foundation for the process moving forward, even if you’re not as firmly planted on it yet as you hope to be.

 Ritual Touch: The keyword describing this step is ‘foundation,’ which has the significance of something tangible and solid.
 Ritual items that can serve as physical reminders include photographs.
 If family is on your list of values, portraits of family members can be powerful items.
 Sometimes there are other items that are important and represent important moments.
 A coin might represent financial security, a strip of paper with a lyric might represent music.
 It’s not critical, but making a small collection of a few of these items can be helpful.

 Step 2: List Some Questions

-Go through your list and ask yourself the following of each questions, one at a time:
+Go through your list and ask yourself the following for each of your questions: